Superman IV: The Quest for Peace Movie Poster

 Reviewed on: August 24th, 2011

 Although the second Superman movie made some major mistakes in Superman lore, it was not until the third movie that the series completely went off the rail.
-After four years away from the series, Christopher Reeves agreed to come back for one last go in the tights and cape if Golan and Globus financed the movie, Street Smart.
+After four years away from the series, Christopher Reeve agreed to come back for one last go in the tights and cape if Golan and Globus financed the movie, Street Smart.
 The story was his, but Superman IV: The Quest for Peace was doomed before it was ever released.

 In 1987, the Cold War was still going on and in response Superman decides to end the threat of nuclear war once and for all by collecting every nuclear weapon and sending them hurling into the sun.
 That in and of itself is ripe for a political thriller.
 However, instead of having renegade governments trying to hide nuclear warheads from Superman, the script has a new owner of the Daily Planet flirting with Clark.
 What could have been a serious film is played for laughs.